gnimeth/Crowdfunding/README.md

 # Crowdfunding exploration

-using Excel organize and analyze a database of 1,000 projects to uncover any hidden trends.
+Using Excel organize and analyze a database of 1,000 projects to uncover any hidden trends.

 ## Roadmap